• General characteristics

 The municipality of Canelli is located in Piedmont, in the south of the province of Asti.

-It is located on the first opening of the Belbo torrent valley, on a modest portion of the plain and two large hill areas (separated by the Belbo axis), which represent the last offshoots of the Asti hill on the right bank of the Tanaro river. the other the first slopes of the Langa itself.
+It is located on the first opening of the Belbo torrent valley, on a modest portion of the plain, and two large hill areas (separated by the Belbo axis), which represent the last offshoots of the Asti hill on the right bank of the Tanaro river.
+The other is the first slopes of the Langa itself.

 Over 70% of the municipal territory is located in the hills, with softer slopes towards the north; steeper and steep, with frequent split cones in the southern area.
 The maximum altitude is 500 meters s.l.m. around (Merlini district), the minimum is 150 meters s.l.m. about (plain along the Belbo torrent).
 The most important watercourse is the Belbo which is characterized by a torrential regime that in the past has generated frequent flooding.

 • Palazzo Anfossi - Headquarter of the Municipality of Canelli

 Palazzo “Anfossi” is the seat of the Municipality of Canelli since the beginning of the 20th century.

 The image on the side is taken from a postcard of 1919 and bears the inscription “the new municipal building”.

 The previous building was located in the current Piazza A. Aosta on the first floor of the beautiful “Scarazzini” building.

 Anfossi were a wealthy Canelli family who had fostered the construction of numerous works with munificent donations, including the hospital that was originally named after them.

 At the end of the nineteenth century, the municipal administration acquired the building that at the time was peripheral to the city center but offered large open spaces, places for the recovery of carriages and horses, and comfortable rooms for public offices.